enketo/blog/_posts/2015-05-19-install-enketo.md

 The response to both tests should be: "PONG".

+**Note that configuring redis is pretty complex and Enketo's sample configuration is not a one-size-fits-all solution.
+The size of the enketo-main database plays a big role in how you want to secure persistence.
+If enketo-main becomes too big, you'd probably want to switch to using both rdb and aof persistence.
+Read more [here](http://redis.io/topics/persistence).
+It is also possible to use a 3rd-party redis service.**

 #### Enketo configuration

 Create a configuration file by copying the default configuration: